djinnome/annot2pathologic/README.md

 ## Example invocation

 * Assume you have downloaded the annotation and assembly of Rhodosporidium toruloides IFO0880_4 from JGI Mycocosm:
 * Assume you have initialized a Pathway/Genome database named rhtocyc using Pathologic.
+Tools->Pathologic->Database->Create new

 ```
 ~/annot2pathologic/annot2pathologic.py \